alanng10/Grand/Docue/a.md

 Govern total done is not base on Interm.

+MARK PARK Govern total done is base on Endgame.

 Govern total done is base on gain share xross.

 Govern total done is gain share.